 Baldwin Park High School

-- Baldwin Park High School's student population of 1,962 students has stayed relatively flat over five school years.
+Baldwin Park High School's student population of 1,868 students has declined by 5% over five school years.

 |Grades Offered||Grades 9-12|